osdc/TabuRei/README.md

 ## Installation
 - Install via [Firefox Store](https://addons.mozilla.org/en-US/firefox/addon/taburei).
-- To be released for Chrome soon.
-(You can use the developer mode in the meantime)
+- To be released on the Chrome Store soon.
+You can follow the [Developer Setup](https://github.com/osdc/TabuRei#chrome) meanwhile to use it.

 ## Development Setup